-The Rural Village land use designation accommodates a mix of institutional and commercial uses that serve the surrounding rural community.
+The Rural Village land use designation accommodates a mix of institutional and commercial uses, including small-scale retail and services, that-which serve the surrounding rural community.
 Small-scale, single-family residential development may also be found in villages.
-These areas can also support heritage tourism by providing small-scale restaurants, shops, bed and breakfasts, shops, and gas stations for visitors.
+These areas can also support heritage tourism by providing small-scale restaurants, shops, bed and breakfasts, and gas stations for visitors.

-A mix of uses may be found in villages, but new development should complement the existing community with regard to scale, architecture, materials, colors, and texture.
-The adaptive reuse of historic structures is encouraged.
+A mix of uses may be found in villages, but new development should complement the existing community with regard to scale, architecture, materials, and colors, and texture.
+The adaptive reuse of historic structures is strongly encouraged.

 Villages should be compact and walkable.
 Sidewalks and pedestrian pathways should connect different uses, and parking should be located to the side and/or rear of buildings to create an attractive streetscape.
-Smaller setbacks may be appropriate.
+Smaller setbacks may be appropriate to align with historic development patterns in the area.